 Today, it is a shadow of its former self, with just a few hundred people, but historic buildings and sites remain to tell its story.

 We disembarked for a wander around, visiting the quaint museum and even discovering a historic ‘bushranger’ tree where, in 1867, the infamous Clarke brothers were captured and tied to before being transported to Sydney for execution.

 Back on the river, the scenery we passed on the cruise back to Batemans Bay was pristine.
 With national park on each shore, and the protection of marine reserve zoning on the water, it was an idyllic environment to sit back and take in as we glided by.

-On dry land, life was good at BIG4 Batemans Bay Beach Resort, too.
+On dry land, life was good at NRMA Batemans Bay, too.
 Kids of all ages were loving the pools, jumping pillow, tennis courts, mini-golf, and more while adults simply sat back, relaxed, and enjoyed the natural location on the water, with sounds of bird life around us.

 The lure of the environment around us quickly drew me back out to explore, and I couldn’t forget that this stretch was known as the ‘Oyster Coast’.
 I was told to drop into The Oyster Shed on Wray Street where we could find some of the best local Sydney rock oysters available.

 We were greeted at the ‘oyster farm gate’ – a charming blue shed on the banks of the Clyde River – by two generations of the Rossiter family who have owned the farm for 60-odd years.
 I was soon invited by Jade, daughter of current owners Enola and Mark, to their oyster lease to see where their produce was grown and harvested.

 "The lure of the environment around us quickly drew me back out to explore, and I couldn’t forget that this stretch was known as the ‘Oyster Coast’."